Dr. Sameeta Mercy Prabhu, Consultant – Paediatric Neurology, Rainbow Children’s Hospital

 What Is a Stroke?

-A stroke occurs when blood flow to a part of the brain is interrupted, leading to injury or death of brain cells.
+When something interrupts blood flow to a part of the brain, it causes a stroke that injures or kills brain cells.
 This can happen because of:

 - A blocked blood vessel (ischemic stroke)